 In cities that had more than one locally-owned donut shop, I used two methods to decide on which to include.
 For Omaha, I went with my favorite since I have compared the options (and there are a lot of great options).
 I’m more of a traditional donut fan, so cake donuts without a lot of frills are my favorite, and thus, Olsen Bake Shop was picked over something others.

-In Lincoln, I looked at various review sites plus this story about Lincoln donut shops.
+In Lincoln, I looked at various review sites plus this story about Lincoln donut shops (sorry, since this first published, the newspaper added a pay wall).
 Since websites kept ranking a chain as the top donut shop, I selected the highest ranking locally-owned shop.

 Side note: I nearly included all the Daylight Donuts that popped up in a few Nebraska towns.
 But, it’s a chain, and not even a Nebraska chain, so please don’t point out that the lone donut shop in your town was left off this list if it’s a Daylight Donuts.